moderndatacompany/dataos.info/docs/stacks/Alpha.md

         targetCPUUtilizationPercentage: 80
     ```

-- **Ingress**: Configure the incoming port for the service to allow access to DataOS resources from external links.
+- Ingress: Configure the incoming port for the service to allow access to DataOS resources from external links.
 Provide the following properties.
     - Enable ingress port.
     - Provide a path that will be part of the public URL to access the service outside DataOS.
     - Enable the strip path to strip the specified path and forward the request to the upstream service.